-In recognition of FPF’s dedication to providing a respectful and professional conference experience for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or political affiliation, FPF does not tolerate harassment of conference participants in any form.
-Participants or others involved in conference activities who violate this anti-harassment policy may be sanctioned or expelled from the conference at the discretion of the conference organizers.
-Harassment and other bad behavior reduces the value of the event for everyone.
+In recognition of FPF’s dedication to providing a respectful and professional conference, forum, email listserves, and community experience for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or political affiliation, FPF does not tolerate harassment of participants in any form.
+Participants or others involved in activities who violate this anti-harassment policy may be sanctioned or expelled from the activity at the discretion of the community organizers.
+Harassment and other bad behavior reduces the value of the programs for everyone.

 Harassment includes, but is not limited to:

-- Verbal comments that reinforce social structures of domination, such as comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion
+- Verbal or written comments that reinforce social structures of domination, such as comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion

 - Sexual images in public spaces

 - Harassing photography or recording